Gameplushy/Inscrip-ConsumerAndMailer/README.md

 ### Using the exe
 Execute the exe file.
 A console should open.
 It will check for RabbitMQ messages and send mail afterwards.
 Logging will be present.
 Press enter to stop the program.

+## Warning
+Make sure the queue int RabbitMQ already exists before turning on this app, otherwise it will crash.